-Matthew 21: 14 The blind and the lame came to him in the Temple, and he healed them.
-The leading priests and the teachers of religious law saw these wonderful miracles and heard even the children in the Temple shouting, “Praise God for the Son of David.”
+The blind and the lame came to him in the temple, and he healed them.
+When the chief priests and the scribes saw the wonders that he did and the children shouting in the temple, “Hosanna to the Son of David!” they were indignant

 I love to watch little ones sing in a performance at church.
 There’s always the clown, usually a five- or six-year-old boy; there’s the prim and proper little girls with bows that are bigger than their heads; and then there are the “ultra-excited about Jesus” kids who could out dance anybody.
 Sometimes there’s even a shy kid who never makes all the choreographed motions but has more courage than any kid on stage, because it takes all they have.
 But they are there.
 They are all there.
 God sees them and smiles and laughs with us at the joy they bring.

 God’s Word is filled with passages about the humble and child-like people in the world who would see the Savior for who He really is.
 The little children had a place in God’s story, even before they were born.
-Psalm 8:2
+Jeremiah 1:5; Psalm 139; Ephesians 1:4; Isaiah 49:1; Galatians 1:15

 Of course, everything in the Bible has a purpose.
 It is all God’s story, and it is all inspired by Him.
 I know it was intentional to include little children in the Easter story.
 Salvation is most easily received by the young and the lowly in heart.
 Arrogance is a hindrance to faith.

-Matthew 18:1-5 …and Jesus placed a child among them and said “Truly I tell you, unless you change and become like little children, you will never enter the kingdom of heaven.
-4 Therefore, whoever takes the lowly position of this child is the greatest in the kingdom of heaven.
-5 And whoever welcomes one such child in my name welcomes me.
+At that time[a] the disciples came to Jesus and asked, “So who is greatest in the kingdom of heaven?”
+He called a small child and had him stand among them.
+“Truly I tell you,” He said, “unless you turn and become like little children, you will never enter the kingdom of heaven.
+Therefore, whoever humbles himself like this child—this one is the greatest in the kingdom of heaven.
+And whoever welcomes one child like this in my name Matthew 18:1-5

 But the Pharisees and Sadducees were mostly hypocrites who actually worked against God’s law for power and wealth.
 God’s chief complaint against them was oppressing people and leading them away from the salvation that Jesus offered.